Comms Expectations

 Etiquette and Helpful Tips

-If you join into a large group in comms, LISTEN for at least ten seconds to see what’s going on before you speak.
-Obviously, if you’re addressed, speak up!
+1. Listen First.
+If you join a group in comms, LISTEN for at least ten seconds to see what’s going on before you speak.
+Obviously, if you’re addressed, speak up.

 Check Your Background Noise